 No

 The Mosquito Creek Campground trail is 8 km in length.
-This makes it a moderate day hike suitable for most visitors with basic hiking experience.
+This makes it an easy to moderate day hike suitable for most visitors with basic hiking experience.

 The Mosquito Creek Campground trail has 200 m of elevation gain.
-This modest elevation change contributes to the easy difficulty rating of the trail.
+This modest elevation change contributes to the easy to moderate difficulty rating of the trail.

 Didn't find your answer?